JoaoRuffino/JoaoRuffino/README.md

 - 📕 Studying Java, Linux and Network

 This is the repository where I share projects and work related to web development and programming.
-Here you will find code examples in HTML, CSS, JavaScript, PHP, C and Python.
+Here you will find code examples in Java, JavaScript, PHP, C and Python.

 ## Languages and Technologies